fit-r2lab/demo-cefore/README.md

 * /root/NS3/source/ns-3-dce/waf  --run dce-tcp-test

+Note that the log file will be at /root/NS3/source/ns-3-dce/files-4/var/log/56884/stdout

-Run on the publisher container:
+Then, run on the publisher container:

 * iperf -s -P 1 -p 80

+#### How to generate the figures

+TBD